spyder-ide/spyder-docs/doc/first-steps-with-spyder.rst

 First Steps with Spyder
 #######################

-These section has three videos that provide a starting point for new users before they even open Spyder for the first time.
-Here, you will get familiar with opening Spyder in different ways, working with the four main panes and customizing Spyder to your heart's content.
+The videos in this section provide a starting point for new users who have never opened Spyder before.
+You'll get familiar with opening Spyder in different ways, working with the four main panes and customizing the Spyder to your heart's content.

 ===============
 Getting Started